 This was the second time I had seen the Defender in the flesh.
 It’s a very modern style, and it reminds me of the Land Rover truck they made for the Sylvester Stallone Judge Dredd movie.
 I don’t love it and don’t hate it, as there are things I like and things I don’t.
 Maybe over the course of the review, this will change.
 But looks were never a Defenders strong point; it was its ability on and off the road which I was keen to test.

-The first thing you notice when inside the Defender is that sheer amount of storage compartments.
+The first thing you notice when inside the Defender is the sheer amount of storage compartments.
 It’s insane, there are so many areas in the front alone to store all sorts of different items.
-The dash, behind the media screen, either side of the drivers cluster, in the doors, in the centre console, under the centre console, under the cup holders, behind the cup holders, under the arm rest and in the doors.
-In fact if you accidentally dropped something in this car, there is a good chance that it would land in a storage compartment before hitting the floor.
+The dash, behind the media screen, either side of the driver’s cluster, in the doors, in the centre console, under the centre console, under the cup holders, behind the cup holders, under the armrest and in the doors.
+In fact, if you accidentally dropped something in this car, there is a good chance that it would land in a storage compartment before hitting the floor.
 Very impressive and practical.